DevHyperCoder/SecureBrowser/README.md

 - View videos in fullscreen (See for credits)
 - Privacy guard in Recent Apps
 - No Screenshots
+- Dot Commands

+## Dot Commands
+Dot commands are basic bindings to features like history, help etc. Currently the following are supported:
+- .hist -> Views history

 ## Screenshots of the app